armory/documentation/_spinnaker/pacrd.md

 1. Deleting the pipeline directly
   - `kubectl delete pipeline myapplicationpipeline`

-In either case the pipeline will be deleted shortly in Spinnaker as well.
-If an error occurred during deletion then your pipeline may show an `ErrorFailedDelete` state.
+In either case, the pipeline gets deleted shortly in Spinnaker as well.
+If an error occurred during deletion, then your pipeline may show an `ErrorFailedDelete` state.
 You can see the details of that failure by describing the resource and looking in the "Events section":